 For her exhibition of “Dejemos al Menos Flores (Let’s leave at least Flowers)”, Renata Santamarina is inspired by the poet and philosopher Nezahualcoyotl, and his poem “Un Recuerdo que Dejo (A Memory that I Leave)”.
 Her paintings invite the viewer to return to nature: to have an animistic worldview again.
 It is an invitation to question their existence and find the answers in the petals, in the cocoons of the butterflies, and in the song of the birds and the air that carries them.

-Renata Santamarina will be featured and interviewed in TOROSIETE Magazine, July 2018.
+Renata Santamarina was featured and interviewed in TOROSIETE Magazine, July 2018.

 Fine Art, Limited-Edition Hand-Signed Prints of many of her works, plus Originals are available in our Museum Store.